At the heart of good marketing is data. And when data drives your marketing, the average return on investment (ROI) is a whopping 224%! (VB Insight)

 VB Insight surveyed over 3,000 marketers and looked at tools used on over 3 million websites.
 Even small improvements have the potential to drive higher ROI.
 According to the research, if your business has a 4-phase customer acquisition funnel, and you improve each phase of the customer acquisition funnel by as little as 5%, the overall improvement is 22% at the bottom of the funnel.

 Customer data has clearly become a valuable currency for marketers of all sizes and across all industries.
-However, if you feel as if you are downing in a sea of data, here are some key ways to drive more revenue with better marketing and better data.
+However, if you feel as if you are drowning in a sea of data, here are some key ways to drive more revenue with better marketing and better data.

 You may have loads of data, but if it’s sitting in different systems and in various formats, your data is doing you no good.
 For example, your billing records may be stored in one system with certain customer details, and your customer service logs may be stored in another database with an entirely different set of customer information.

-Each of these sources contain important customer details – basic information such as contact details, as well as more detailed information, such as behavior information (frequency of purchase, transaction value, email click-throughs, and so on.)
+Each of these sources contains important customer details – basic information such as contact details, as well as more detailed information, such as behavior information (frequency of purchase, transaction value, email click-throughs, and so on.)

 A data management solution should be implemented to integrate multiple data sources and automate data quality processes.
 Data management software will perform functions such as: